pointfreeco/swift-snapshot-testing/Documentation/SwiftTestingAttachments.md

-# Swift Testing Attachment Support
+# Swift Testing attachment support

+Learn how snapshot test failures automatically attach reference images, actual results, and diffs to your test results when using Swift Testing.

 ## Overview

-Starting with Swift 6.2 / Xcode 26, swift-snapshot-testing now supports attachments when running tests with Swift Testing.
-This means snapshot failures will automatically attach reference images, actual results, and diffs directly to your test results in Xcode.
+Starting with Swift 6.2 and Xcode 26, swift-snapshot-testing now supports attachments when running tests with Swift Testing.
+When a snapshot test fails, the library automatically attaches the reference image, actual result, and a visual diff directly to your test results in Xcode, making it easier to diagnose and fix test failures.

 ## Requirements